notpouxie/testsearch/README.md

-# flib is a C++ shared library that helps with ONNX sentence transformer model inferece
+# flib is a C++ shared library
+# it helps with ONNX sentence transformer model inference